RobustSleepNet: Transfer learning for automated sleep staging at scale: Experiments and evaluation

 \subsection{Datasets generalization}

 We assess the generalization and easiness defined in part \ref{section:easiness_and_gen}) for each dataset.
 RobustSleepNet is trained on each of the individual datasets and evaluated on all the other datasets in DT.
-To limit the influence of the size of the dataset, we use the 250 records for MESA, MROS, and SHHS selected in \ref{tab:main_table}.
-We report the $F1_{norm}$ in-between all datasets, easiness, and generalization.
+To limit the influence of the size of the dataset, we use the 250 records for MESA, MrOS, and SHHS selected in \ref{tab:main_table}.
+We report the $F1_{norm}$ in-between all datasets.
+Using $F1_{norm}$ instead of F1, in that case, enables relative comparison between datasets.
+We also report easiness and generalization.
 The results are presented in Table \ref{figure:dataset_transferability}.

 We observe three groups among the datasets.
-MESA, MROS, and SHHS have the highest generalization and the lowest easiness.
-These are the larger datasets with the oldest subjects.
+The first group is composed of the larger datasets MESA, MrOS, and SHHS.
+This group has the highest generalization, the lowest easiness, and the oldest subjects.
 They also present a large variety of pathologies.
-The second group of datasets is DODO, DODH, MASS, and SleepEDF.
+The second group of datasets is DOD-O, DOD-H, MASS, and Sleep-EDF.
 They have high easiness and low generalization values.
 These datasets include relatively young subjects and few pathologies (except sleep apnea) compared to the first group.
-Eventually, the dataset CAP is an outlier with both low generalization and easiness.
+The dataset CAP is an outlier with both low generalization and easiness.